Launch your Career

 If the misconduct is clear and happening right in front of you, you could confront it directly.
 This isn’t always advisable, particularly if it involves an individual who might pose harm to you – but if you feel someone else needs your help, it may be appropriate to step in and call out the behavior.

-Confronting things directly is definitely worth doing if you see something casual happen, such as a tasteless joke or something else that appears harmless.
+Confronting things directly is worth doing if you see something casual happen, such as a tasteless joke or something else that appears harmless.
 Saying, “Hey, that’s not okay,” could nip the behavior in the bud before it goes further.

 If you do witness something happen at work that doesn’t seem right, it is very difficult to figure out what to do about it.
 In this blog, we will tackle the tricky question: what should I do if I witness something bad happen at work?Click To Tweet